archlinuxcn/repo/README.md

 sudo pacman -Syy && sudo pacman -S archlinuxcn-keyring
 ```

-### PKGLIST
+### Issues

-* Flag package OUT-OF-DATE by submiting new issue, and shall be closed after package updated.
+* Flag package OUT-OF-DATE by submiting new issues (please follow the template).
-  * If the new release is within less than a day, and you can see a file named `lilac.py` alongside the PKGBUILD for the package here, please be patient and wait for up to one day.
+  * If the new release is within less than a day, please be patient and wait for up to one day; our bot is likely going to build a new one soon.
+* If there is something wrong with provided packages, please submit issues of desired type.

-* Please contact us via emails or issues.
+* Please contact us via issues or email.